top of page

 “Characterized by the treatment of the whole person, taking into account mental and social factors, rather than just the symptoms of an illness.”

-• Sleep
+• Sleep quality and quantity

-• Nutrition
+• Nutrition and blood sugar regulation

 • Sunlight and nature exposure